vuApp360 Dashboards

 - Request Rate, Error Rate, and Latency Graphs: These graphs offer pictorial representations of the respective metrics for the selected service.
 Visualizing these metrics enables you to spot trends and anomalies, facilitating proactive decision-making.

-- API Transactions: All the API transactions related to this service are listed in this table.
+- Transactions: All the transactions related to this service are listed in this table.
 Their corresponding Request Rate, Error Rate and Latency (P90) are listed in this table.
 Additionally, Success % is also listed.

 - All Hosts: A tabular column displaying all the hosts and their corresponding RED Metrics and success % are displayed.